Locations:

 Providing specialty pharmacy capabilities internally.
 Cleveland Clinic built its own in-house specialty pharmacy that is now authorized to dispense these medications, as long as the patient’s insurance allows it.
 “We feel that having an in-house specialty pharmacy we can communicate with directly will make a big difference for patients,” says Dr. Valent.

 Accelerating treatment initiation and prescriptions for newly diagnosed patients in the inpatient setting.
-In this situation, the available medications, including bortezomib, cyclophosphamide, dexamethasone and in rare instances daratumumab, can be started during the inpatient stay.
+In some cases, the available medications, including bortezomib, cyclophosphamide, dexamethasone and in rare instances daratumumab, can be started during the inpatient stay.
 At the same time, the hospital can start the process of the lenalidomide prescription and work with the specialty pharmacy to expedite the drug availability.
 (Note: Daratumumab has a high cost and may not be reimbursed when administered during an inpatient stay.)

 Advertisement

 For example, centers like Cleveland Clinic have teams that help patients access copay assistance programs; apply for Medicaid, the Hospital Care Assurance Program or other appropriate insurance; and more.
-“We make it a priority to ensure patients receive treatment and that we can remove barriers to getting the medication they need,” says Dr. Anwer.
+“We make it a priority to ensure patients receive treatment and remove barriers to getting the medication they need,” says Dr. Anwer.

 “It’s been a very exciting decade of scientific advances in multiple myeloma treatment, and survival has improved significantly,” says Dr. Gasoyan.
 “With that, it becomes even more important to understand the barriers to timely initiation of care.”